Jam Recipes that are Easy to Make Plus Instructions on How to Make Great Jam

 Remove the muslin bag, add the sugar and continue as for the Basic Procedure, Steps 5, 6 & 7.

-JAM RECIPES: PLUM JAM RECIPE
+JAM RECIPES for PLUM JAM

 1 kg prepared fruit